 How to Choose the Correct Sport Shoes for You

 An athletic shoe is a generic name for a shoe designed for sporting activities.
-They were originally sporting apparel separate from sports equipment but are today worn much more commonly as casual footwear for both men and women.
-It can also go by the name sports shoe, running shoe, gym shoe, tennis shoes, sneakers (American), or trainers (British).
+They were originally sporting apparel separate from sports equipment but are worn much more commonly as casual footwear for both men and women today.
+It can also go by sports shoes, running shoes, gym shoes, tennis shoes, sneakers (American), or trainers (British).

 Wearing the right athletic shoes for different sports activities can help increase performance, provide more comfort, and prevent injuries.
 Sports can put a lot of pressure on the body, primarily on the feet, ankles, and legs.
-Running and jumping can generate force through your legs that can be 3 to 4 times your body weight.
+For example, running and jumping can generate force through your legs 3 to 4 times your body weight.

 Tips for Finding the Right Athletic Shoe

 - Whenever possible, you should shop with a brand or shop that specializes in the sport you are engaged in.
-If you are a runner, visit a running store or search for Brands specializing in running on their e-store; if you are a basketball player, visit a store specializing in basketball equipment.
+For example, if you are a runner, visit a running store or search for Brands specializing in running on their e-store; if you are a basketball player, visit a store specializing in basketball equipment.

-- If possible, it would be best to do some research on what is available and most appropriate for your favorite sport.
+- If possible, it would be best to research what is available and most appropriate for your favorite sport.
 Some websites can help compare prices and find out what is available on various e-commerce platforms.

 - Because your feet will swell up throughout the day, it’s best to try on shoes at the end of the day or after a workout.